 In addition, there are several UAW locals at other institutions such as the Academic Researchers at UC and the Researchers, Scientists, and Engineers at UW that are almost entirely grant funded.
 Not only have these units not experienced job losses due to their unionization, but they have secured stronger job security through their CBAs, including bridge funding for PIs and greater transparency around changes that may affect their funding.
 By unionizing, we stand not only to win better benefits, but also stronger job security.
 Academic Researchers at the University of California actually had to fight for a provision that would allow them to *reduce* their FTE in the event that they needed to spread funds out (the university administration didn’t want to allow this).

-Our university system has struggled in the past, and while funding has stabilized in recent years, recent events have made once again introduced uncertainty.
-But this is why it’s so important to be at the table when the administration is making decisions that affect us.
-With a union we are legally entitled to complete, transparent information about the University’s budget so that we can be sure that we have a real say in priorities.
+Our university system has struggled in the past, and while funding has stabilized within the past few years, recent events have reintroduced uncertainty.
+That’s why it’s so important to be at the table when the administration is making decisions that affect us.
+With a union, we are legally entitled to complete, transparent information about the University’s budget so that we can be sure that we have a real say in priorities.
 It also enables us to make responsible choices about our contract.

 Moreover, there are a number of policies that are not directly tied to the budget (for example, remote work agreements, protection against discrimination and harassment, etc.) that we can improve only when we have the ability to bargain as equals.

 Further, as unionized workers, we will have greater power in the state legislature than we do now.
-Last year, the graduate workers were able to not only secure funding for their Collective Bargaining Agreement, but also helped push for increased funding for UAF to support its R1 goals.
+In 2024, the graduate workers were able to not only secure funding for their Collective Bargaining Agreement, but also helped push for increased funding for UAF to support its R1 goals.
 Together, we can use our voices to advocate for both ourselves and our university system.

 Collective bargaining is a process, recognized and protected by state law, that equalizes the power relationship between employees and their employer.
 After unionization, we begin that process of collective bargaining to reach a legally binding contract with the UA administration.